Music

 Pre-requisites: MUSC 202.

-This course acquaints students with late 19th and 20th century compositional and formal techniques and devices.
+Covers late 19th and 20th century compositional and formal techniques and devices, including chromaticism and advanced analysis of various styles.

 Pre-requisites: MUSC 106; concurrent enrollment in MUSC 201.

-This course is the study of rhythmic, melodic and harmonic function through aural dictation and singing, employing music theory concepts in practical applications.
+The study of rhythmic, melodic, and harmonic function through aural dictation and singing, employing music theory concepts in practical applications.
 Complexity including chromaticism and modulation addresses aural acuity in performance practice.

 Pre-requisites: MUSC 204; concurrent enrollment in MUSC 202; Piano Proficiency Exam clearance.

-This course follows MUSC 204, emphasizing rhythmic, melodic and harmonic function through aural dictation and singing, employing music theory concepts in practical applications.
+Follows MUSC 204, emphasizing rhythmic, melodic, and harmonic function through aural dictation and vocalizing, employing music theory concepts in practical applications.
 Complexity including chromaticism and modulation addresses aural acuity in performance practice.

 MUSC 208.
 INSTRUCTION ON VOICE OR INSTRUMENT.
 1 Credit.

-This course is designed to provide students with basic to advanced vocal or instrumental skills and a knowledge of the assigned repertoire from a musical, linguistic and performance viewpoint.
-Students without previous credit in applied music must audition to be accepted into applied study.
-Every student who is registered for applied music must be registered for a major ensemble.
+Designed to provide basic to advanced vocal or instrumental skills and a knowledge of the assigned repertoire from a musical, linguistic, and performance viewpoint.
+Students without previous experience in applied music must audition to be accepted into applied study.
+Every student registered for applied music lessons must be registered for a major ensemble.

 MUSC 209.
 COMPOSITIONAL TECHNIQUES.
 2 Credits.